Back to California

 design-build

-A process where one company is responsible for both designing and building a project.
+A process where a single entity is responsible for both designing and building a project, rather than separate design and construction teams.

 perjury